zeroc-ice/ice/java/BuildInstructions.md

 ## Test Controller

-The test Controller is an Ice server that allows to start servers for languages that doesn't provide a full server side.
-This is currently used by JavaScript and WinRT test suites to start the required servers.
+The test Controller is an Ice server that starts servers for languages that don't provide a full server side implementation.
+This is currently used by the JavaScript and WinRT test suites to start the required servers.

     > gradlew :testController:assemble